VirtualBrainLab/vbl-docs/source/pinpoint/installation_and_use.md

 The easiest way to use Pinpoint is through our [web app](https://data.virtualbrainlab.org/Pinpoint/).

-If you encounter issues please try refreshing the page (sometimes the 3D mesh files don't download on the first load).
-If that fails, disable any plugins that might be interfering with javascript (e.g. ad blockers).

 ### Standalone builds

 Windows desktop builds are available on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases).